raiyanu/event-scheduler-pro/README.md

 - [x] Fix the date, after typing it shows as Invalid Date in the view modal
 - [x] While changing the time it's not getting reflected on the UI
 - [x] Calendar date focus is of different color
-- [ ] The first name should be a compulsory field.
-(Because of this I couldn't able to see the HI text in the home page)
-- [ ] Ask the basic information from the singup/registration like phone number and all
+- [x] Ask the basic information from the singup/registration like phone number and all
-- [ ] Maintain consistency throghout the application, use same wordings
+- [x] Maintain consistency throghout the application, use same wordings

 ## Contributing